Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Three patterns that work for high-volume teams:

 • Auto-sign in CI: every successful build signs.
 The workflow has OIDC permission to Sigstore’s issuer.
-If the build passes, signing is free.
+If the build passes, signing is complexity-free.

-• Policy in admission controller: Kyverno or Gatekeeper in Kubernetes reject pods whose image isn’t signed by authorized identities.
+• Policy in admission controller: Kyverno[3] or Gatekeeper[4] in Kubernetes reject pods whose image isn’t signed by authorised identities.

-• Verification in GitOps: Flux and Argo CD can verify signatures before reconciling.
-Signatures become real gatekeepers.
+• Verification in GitOps: Flux[5] and Argo CD[6] can verify signatures before reconciling — the signature becomes a real gatekeeper.

-The common error is signing without verifying at deployment.
+The most common mistake is signing without verifying at deployment.
 Signing without verification is work without benefit.

 Signing SBOMs and Provenance